Rocktype Sandstone (hard)

 [* Sometime in the 1970s, the OS made a transcribing error which resulted in the mis-spelling of the valley's name.
 Consequently it became Cwm Gwerin on all subsequent/ current maps.
 However, it's correct name is Cwm GWARIN - the 'Valley of the Rabbit Warren'.]

-Although the various buttresses/ tiers are rather broken and separated by some vegetated and broken rock, all the routes are worthwhile.
-The crag has a pleasant and open aspect, receiving all of the available sunshine from mid-morning and onwards.
-It dries quite quickly after rain, does not suffer from any significant seepage and the friction is excellent.
-Climbing is possible here throughout the year and the crag is a good option for dry/ sunny winter days.
+Although the various buttresses are separated by some vegetated and broken rock, all the routes here are worthwhile.
+The crag has a pleasant, open and sunny aspect.
+It dries quite quickly after rain and does not suffer from any significant seepage.